✓ Updated May 2026

 A Culinary Journey Through the Old City's Lanes

-Ascend to the Monsoon Palace atop a hill overlooking Udaipur for panoramic vistas as the sun dips below the Aravalli range.
-The crumbling grandeur of the palace itself adds to the atmosphere, and on clear days, you can see the entire city shimmering below.
+Ascend to the Monsoon Palace perched atop a hill for a panoramic spectacle as the sun dips below the Aravalli range.
+The sprawling views of Udaipur, its lakes, and the surrounding countryside are simply mesmerizing, especially when the monsoon clouds add drama to the sky.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.